-The MX-PRO proportional valve allows to vary and ensure a constant quantity of air supplied to the system with a simple analogue command, which the SCM software defines based on the characteristics of the edge to be glued.
-Through the implementation of this valve, it is possible to adjust the entire process with extreme precision and flexibility, in order to obtain the best result for each type of panel.
+The MX-PRO proportional pressure regulator allows variation, ensuring a constant quantity of air is supplied to the system with a simple analogue command, which the SCM software defines based on the characteristics of the edge to be glued.
+The implementation of this valve, allows adjustment of the entire process, achieving extreme precision and flexibility, in order to obtain the best result for each type of panel

 Nicolò Gianesini comments on the experience: "We have worked together for months, meticulously testing the result of this upgrade on every type of panel and edge and today we can say that this proportional valve, guaranteeing the right air flow rate, offers a perfect balance in the application of the edge.
 In addition to having a more stable thermoregulation, the performances are much higher and the whole process has been made more uniform".

 "The input signal depends on three factors", explains Gianesini:

 - the speed of the feed track of the piece to be edged (the higher the speed, the greater the amount of air that the machine will have to release)